chenxingqiang/secret-learn/doc/modules/covariance.rst

 reasons.
 To avoid such an inversion problem, a transformation of the empirical covariance matrix has been introduced: the ``shrinkage``.

-In jax-sklearn, this transformation (with a user-defined shrinkage coefficient) can be directly applied to a pre-computed covariance with the :func:`shrunk_covariance` method.
+In secret-learn, this transformation (with a user-defined shrinkage coefficient) can be directly applied to a pre-computed covariance with the :func:`shrunk_covariance` method.
 Also, a shrunk estimator of the covariance can be fitted to data with a :class:`ShrunkCovariance` object